 Athletes suffering from bad physical and mental conditions cannot perform well as they can at most times.
 The situation only worsens when they try to do exercises they normally do.

 Also, S&C (strength and conditioning) coaches often struggle to prepare the athletes under their supervision.
 In most cases, coaches ask them to fill out surveys in order to understand their body conditions and end up with massive amount of data that are difficult to process.
-This is where Komodo’s app comes in — to automate the coach’s job, so “they can go and coach instead of having to go through spreadsheets,” said Mr. Bacon.
+This is where Komodo’s app comes in — to automate the job of coaches, so “they can go and coach instead of having to go through spreadsheets,” said Mr. Bacon.

 The app automatically collects objective health data, including sleep time, heart rate, and walking distance, from the smartwatch that athletes wear.
 In the meantime, they’re tasked with inputting some data — about their diet, stress level, and so on — into the app on their own.
 Combining facts and opinion, the software is able to generate insights into how athletes can get the most out of training without hurting themselves.